Skip to main content

 New Construction

-New construction opportunities in San Jose are limited but strategically located, often providing modern entry points into elite school districts where older homes command significantly higher prices.
+New construction opportunities in San Jose are limited but strategically located, often providing Modern homes located within the Cupertino Union School District attendance boundaries. where older homes command significantly higher prices.

 These homes typically feature: